Cookies on the Attwoods website

 Relief for interest payments

-Restrictions on the use of losses
+The use of losses

 In order to ensure that income is taxed and expenses are relieved 'once and once only' special calculations are needed on entering or leaving the cash basis.
+There are also special capital allowances rules for such situations.

 How we can help